droderuan/discover/README.md

 - Then create a nest service which will be used on the API'S and provides the connection

-- The last step is to add an asset inside workspace.json for each project that used a prisma service
+- Add an asset inside workspace.json for each project that used a prisma service
   - E.g.:
     ```json
       "options": {